 Listen to a complementary episode on Building a Modern Employer Brand -podcast now on Soundcloud or Spotify!

 The Modern Employer Brand Strategy©️

-The modern Eminent Employer Branding Method©️ I’ve created has a strategic framework that fits into two, yes two PPT-slides.
+The Modern Eminent Employer Branding Method©️ I’ve created has a strategic framework that fits into a couple of PPT-slides.
 It’s purposefully that short.
 The longer the strategy is, the more complicated it will become.
 The complicated strategies end up covered in dust.